HamzasZaitoun/sharaka/README.md

 2. Add or edit business units
 3. Upload logo and gallery images
 4. Set sort order for display sequence

+### Managing General Settings & Navigation
+1. Navigate to **Settings** in the admin panel.
+2. Under the **Navigation** tab, you can add or edit menu items.
+3. Select **Type**:
+   - **External**: For links like `#about` or `https://google.com`.
+   - **Page**: To link directly to a dynamic page you created.
+4. Drag and drop items to reorder the navigation menu.
+5. Save changes to update the website header instantly.
+6. You can also update Logo text, Footer details, and Social Media links here.

 ## 🎨 Customization